 At night, the cheerfully-coloured Victorian mansions take on a spooky silhouette.
 Resident paranormal investigators lead ghost tours down dark streets lit by flickering gas lamps, telling grisly tales of the old wooden buildings now infamous for unearthly happenings.
 Conveniently, many of the most haunted estates have been converted into lovely inns and quaint B&Bs.
 Sweet dreams.

-With the lives of nearly 8,000 civil war soldiers lost during the decisive Battle of Gettysburg in Pennsylvania, many visitors claim they can still hear the cannon fire and bloodcurdling screams of soldiers.
+With the lives of nearly 8,000 civil war soldiers lost during the decisive Battle of Gettysburg in Pennsylvania Dropdown content, many visitors claim they can still hear the cannon fire and bloodcurdling screams of soldiers.

 The deceased don’t seem limited to the battlefield either, with apparitions of ghostly horsemen roaming as far as Gettysburg College.
 Indeed, believers have sworn witness to entire battles raging throughout the area – soldiers stuck performing their final acts of patriotism like broken records on an eternal loop.